 - Ask questions and, if the responses are not clear to you, ask more.

 - Disability Resources:

-Unless otherwise indicated in the official assignment, the deadline for “weekend assignments” is Sunday just before midnight.
-The deadline for “midweek assignments” is midnight Tuesday.
+Unless otherwise indicated in the official assignment, the deadline for “weekend assignments” is 11:59PM Monday, just before midnight.
+The deadline for “midweek assignments” is 11:59PM Wednesday.

 Students who are not keeping up with the publication schedule will be advised to drop the course during the Withdrawal or Late Withdrawal periods to avoid ultimate failure.